g-wilson/runtime/README.md

 # Runtime

-> Opinionated framework for abstracting JSON-RPC services written in Go, so they can run in multiple execution environments

-It is currently designed for AWS Lambda and Amazon API Gateway HTTP APIs, but an HTTP implementation is included for local development.
+Opinionated framework for creating JSON-based RPC methods written in Go that can be run in AWS Lambda and Amazon API Gateway HTTP APIs.

 An example app can be found [here](https://github.com/g-wilson/runtime-helloworld).

 ## Components

-### RPC
+### Method

-The main abstraction this library provides is the RPC Service.
-It represents the "glue" layer between the execution environment (e.g. Lambda on HTTP API Gateway) and a generic Go application, provided by the developer.
+The main abstraction this library provides is the RPC Method.
+It represents the "glue" layer between the execution environment (i.e. Lambda on HTTP API Gateway) and a generic Go application, provided by the developer.

 It uses reflection to link ordinary Go functions (from the developer's application) to an external JSON-based interface.
 Provide a method name `string`, a handler function `interface{}`, and a JSON-Schema for argument validation to get going.

-The idea here is to provide standardised RPC behaviour regardless of execution environment.
-Unlike most frameworks which assume you want HTTP handling, `runtime` is designed to be portable between such environments.
-The best example of this is being able to run a service on AWS Lambda, and invoke it through an API Gateway, whilst also being able to run the service as part of a Go HTTP server.

 Internally, it provides several utilities expected of a modern application such as a pattern for error responses, a contextual logger (logs request details but can also be used by the application), and an abstraction for authentication state.